-Polarised exocytosis is key to apico-basal polarity establishment and maintenance, as well as tissue remodelling (Polgar and Fogelgren, 2018; Roman-Fernandez and Bryant, 2016).
+Fogelgren, 2018; Román-Fernández and Bryant, 2016).
 The exocyst is an octameric protein complex first identified in yeast genetic screens for secretory mutants (TerBush et al., 1996; TerBush and Novick, 1995).
-The exocyst mediates docking of post-Golgi vesicles and Rab11-positive recycling endosomes to the plasma membrane and promotes SNARE (Soluble NSF Attachment Protein Receptor) fusion complex activation (Heider and Munson, 2012; Zeng et al., 2017).
-Rab11 and the exocyst have been implicated in targeting vesicles and their cargoes to a variety of subcellular locations in higher eukaryotes, including the basolateral (Grindstaff et al., 1998; Lipschutz et al., 2000) and junctional/apical domains (Ahmed and Macara, 2017; Blankenship et al., 2007; Bryant et al., 2010; Campbell et al., 2009; Classen et al., 2005; Langevin et al., 2005; Mateus et al., 2011; Oztan et al., 2007; Xiong et al., 2012; Yeaman et al., 2004) in epithelial cells, the base of cilia (Lipschutz, 2019), the leading edge of migrating fibroblasts (Zago et al., 2019), nascent axonal tips (Lalli, 2009; Mehta et al., 2005; Murthy et al., 2003; Murthy et al., 2005) and photoreceptor rhabdomeres (Beronja et al., 2005; Satoh et al., 2005; Wu et al., 2005).
+The exocyst mediates docking of post-Golgi vesicles and Rab11-positive recycling endosomes to the plasma membrane and promotes SNARE (soluble NSF attachment protein receptor) fusion complex activation (Heider and Munson, 2012; Zeng et al., 2017).
+Rab11 and the exocyst have been implicated in targeting vesicles and their cargoes to a variety of subcellular locations in higher eukaryotes, including the basolateral (Grindstaff et al., 1998; Lipschutz et al., 2000) and junctional/apical domains (Ahmed and Macara, 2017; Blankenship et al., 2007; Bryant et al., 2010; Campbell et al., 2009; Classen et al., 2005; Langevin et al., 2005; Mateus et al., 2011; Oztan et al., 2007; Xiong et al., 2012; Yeaman et al., 2004) in epithelial cells; the base of cilia (Lipschutz, 2019); the leading edge of migrating fibroblasts (Zago et al., 2019); nascent axonal tips (Lalli, 2009; Mehta et al., 2005; Murthy et al., 2003, 2005); and photoreceptor rhabdomeres (Beronja et al., 2005; Satoh et al., 2005; Wu et al., 2005).
 Correctly delivering exocyst cargoes to these different locations is therefore crucial to maintain polarity and orderly developmental tissue remodelling.

 Recognition of the correct target membranes is based both on interaction of the exocyst subunits Exo70 and Sec3 with phosphatidylinositol(4,5)-bisphosphate (He et al., 2007; Liu et al., 2007; Pleskot et al., 2015; Zhang et al., 2008), as well as binding of exocyst components to proteins localised at the target site.
-These proteins include small GTPases such as Cdc42 in yeast and higher eukaryotes (Zeng et al., 2017) or polarity determinants such as Par3 (Ahmed and Macara, 2017; Polgar and Fogelgren, 2018).
+These proteins include small GTPases, such as Cdc42 in yeast and higher eukaryotes (Zeng et al., 2017), or polarity determinants, such as Par3 (Ahmed and Macara, 2017; Polgar and Fogelgren, 2018).
 However, for numerous exocyst target sites and cargoes, the nature of the docking cues is unknown.

-We have previously identified the N-terminal RA (Ras Association) domaincontaining protein RASSF8 as an AJ component required for morphogenesis during Drosophila retinal development (Langton et al., 2009).
+We have previously identified the N-terminal RA (Ras association) domain-containing protein RASSF8 as an AJ component required for morphogenesis during Drosophila retinal development (Langton et al., 2009).
 RASSF8 mutants display cell adhesion defects as indicated by broken AJs during retinal remodelling (Langton et al., 2009).
-RASSF8 physically interacts with two other AJ-localised scaffold proteins, ASPP and Magi (Langton et al., 2007; Zaessinger et al., 2015).
-This complex promotes Ecad stability at AJs by recruiting the Par3 ortholog Bazooka (Baz) (Zaessinger et al., 2015) and antagonising Src activity via C-terminal Src kinase (Csk) (Langton et al., 2007; Langton et al., 2009).
-Intriguingly, RASSF8 also has ASPP-independent functions, since RASSF8 mutant flies, unlike ASPP mutants, have a broad wing phenotype, indicative of abnormal PD axis extension ((Langton et al., 2009) and this study).
+RASSF8 physically interacts with two other AJ-localised scaffold proteins: ASPP and Magi (Langton et al., 2007; Zaessinger et al., 2015).
+This complex promotes Ecad stability at AJs by recruiting the Par3 ortholog Bazooka (Baz) (Zaessinger et al., 2015) and antagonising Src activity via C-terminal Src kinase (Csk) (Langton et al., 2007, 2009).
+Intriguingly, RASSF8 also has ASPP-independent functions, as RASSF8 mutant flies, unlike ASPP mutants, have a broad wing phenotype, which is indicative of abnormal PD axis extension (Langton et al., 2009 and this study).
 Here, we explore the functions of RASSF8 in wing development.
 We find that RASSF8 physically interacts with the exocyst component Sec15 and is required for trafficking of junctional components through Rab11 vesicles.
 Loss of RASSF8 results in cytoplasmic accumulation of the adhesion molecule Echinoid (Ed) in enlarged Rab11-positive compartments.
 Furthermore, ed depletion in the wing blade leads to similar hexagonal packing and PD axis extension defects to those observed in RASSF8 mutants.
-Thus, RASSF8 and Sec15 function together in promoting the Rab11-mediated trafficking of Ed during wing morphogenesis, suggesting that RASSF8, like its binding partner Baz/Par3, can act as an AJ receptor for exocyst-dependent membrane trafficking.
+Thus, RASSF8 and Sec15 function together in promoting the Rab11mediated trafficking of Ed during wing morphogenesis, suggesting that RASSF8, like its binding partner Baz/Par3, can act as an AJ receptor for exocyst-dependent membrane trafficking.